baijuka/matzone_v1/TEST.md

 Testing:
 1. On any page, click the search icon at the top of the page.
 2. Confirm a search bar pops up.
-3. Fill in the keyword 'lamp' in the search bar.
+3. Fill in the keyword 'rubber' in the search bar.
-4. Confirm that you are redirected to the shop page and the product 'Levitating Moon Lamp' is shown.
+4. Confirm that you are redirected to the products page with all availabe 'rubber' products shown.
-5. Fill in the keyword 'paramount' in the search bar.
+5. Fill in the keyword 'coco' in the search bar.
-6. Confirm that you are redirected to the shop page and the product 'Wireless headphones' is shown.
+6. Confirm that you are redirected to the products page and all the 'coco' products are shown.
-7. Click on the image of the headphones to go to the product page.
-8. Confirm the word 'paramount' is in the description for the headphones.
-9. Fill in the keyword 'banana' in the search bar.
+7. Fill in the keyword 'kitchen' in the search bar.
-10. Confirm that you are redirected to the shop page the message '0 Products found for "banana"' is displayed and no products are shown.
+8. Confirm that you are redirected to the products page and all the products that have either kitchen in their name or description are shown.

 Result:
 A user can go to the search bar and search products by keyword (name or description).